jo6815en/semi-lines/README.md

 ## Running the Inference Script

-Once the container is running and your data is mounted, execute the script inside the container:
+If you want to run inference on the best model obtained during training run:

 ```bash
 sh scripts/inference.sh  <num_gpu> <port>
 ```

-In the inference script you can change on what method you want to run and with which test dataset.
+In the inference script you can change what method you want to run and with which test dataset.

 ## Citation